 DO NOT LAY SHORE POWER CORDS BETWEEN HINGED PONTOONS or FINGERS.

 The cord should be below the surface of the dock so that no one can step on it; but, do not lay the shore cord in the hinge between the finger and the dock.
 Floating docks move up and down and the fingers move from side to side in a wind pinching the Shore Cord and eventually breaking the cable coating.
-In many cases, the hinges are steel and the dock framing is steel.
+In many cases, the hinges and the dock framing are steel.
 When the Shore Cord wears, the wire is exposed to the dock, and the whole dock becomes live, leaking electrical current into the water.

 Extra cable, if not coiled properly, can be hazardous to boaters walking on the docks.

 To reduce dock clutter and improve safety, tie your shore power cord under the dock out of sight above the water or between the boards on the finger dock (not in the hinge).

 Most finger docks are high enough above the water and with enough framework that you can suspend your shore cord under the finger dock from a series of short pieces of light line or electrical ties.
 Make sure the cord does not hang in the water.
 The only time it really needs to be removed is when you’re going on a long trip.

 Loop the extra cord around the outlet post.